HFAnalyticsLab/NDL_Output1_Demographics/README.md

 ## Project Description

-This Networked Data Lab analysis will focus on clinically extremely vulnerable (CEV) people, also known as the shielding population - the group of people most at risk of becoming seriously ill from COVID-19 .
+This Networked Data Lab analysis focusses on clinically extremely vulnerable (CEV) people, also known as the shielding population - the group of people most at risk of becoming seriously ill from COVID-19 .
 This group were asked to not leave their homes and to minimise all face-to-face contact up until the end of July 2020 in most of the UK.
 Whilst the shielding guidance was paused over Summer, people were once again asked to minimise their contact with others from November.

 We are using a federated approach to data analysis and each partner will be contributing the same descriptive analysis based on their local population.
 These results will then be analysed and aggregated where necessary.

 The analysis will allow us to have a better understanding of who makes up this group of people and better understand their health care needs.
-This first output focuses on the demographics of CEV people.
+This first output focuses on the demographics of CEV people and can be found [online](https://www.health.org.uk/the-networked-data-lab).

 ## Partners